jlscott64/SikuliX-Jython/README.md

 or with mvn on commandline.

 Forking only makes sense, if you want to contribute new features or patches.
+<br />Use *mvn install* in the project folder to get it in your local repo.

 It implements the **IScriptRunner** interface (internally used by SikuliX), to allow to run scripts written in Python language.